Facing the Aftermath: Recovery and Reconstitution after the Holocaust

-Holocaust Memorial Day on January 27, 2021, will focus on the theme “Facing the Aftermath: Recovery and Reconstitution after the Holocaust”.
-The United Nations in New York will run virtual remembrance and educational events during January and February that can be viewed around the world.
-ICJW members are invited to join.
-(Note that the program times given are for New York)
+Holocaust Memorial Day on January 27, 2021, focused on the theme “Facing the Aftermath: Recovery and Reconstitution after the Holocaust”.
+The United Nations in New York ran virtual remembrance and educational events during January and February that were viewed around the world.

 Against a global context of rising antisemitism and increasing levels of disinformation and hate speech, Holocaust education and remembrance is even more urgent, as is the development of an historical literacy to counter repeated attempts to deny and distort the history of the Holocaust.

 ICJW representatives attended and reported on the following events:

 Click here to read or download their reports.

 - United Nations Holocaust Memorial Ceremony

 - Panel Discussion: The Nazi Rise to Power and the Weimar Constitution

 - Civil Society Briefing: Childhood after Atrocity Crimes: Hope for Peace, Dignity and Equality